-Town of Mount Royal By-law No. 1458 on Contract Management includes several measures aimed at ensuring compliance with the law, as applicable to contacts, with respect to integrity, accessibility, transparency, ethics, impartiality and accountability.
+Town of Mount Royal's By-law No. 1458 on Contract Management and amending by-laws nos.
+1458-1, 1458-2, and 1458-3 include several measures aimed at ensuring compliance with the law, as applicable to contracts, with respect to integrity, accessibility, transparency, ethics, impartiality and accountability.
 These measures were complied with.